AlexB-HEIG/DAI-Practical-work-2/doc/README.md

 ## Section 1 - Overview

-The "Tic Tac Toe" protocol is a communication protocol that allows clients to play tic tac toe on a server together.
+The "Tic Tac Toe" protocol is a communication protocol that allows clients to play tic-tac-toe on a server together.

 ## Section 2 - Transport protocol